joejcollins/rhapsody-angel/queens/kate.md

 ## 11 F
 ## 2018 Queen (unmarked)

+2019-06-14 Put [Greta]({{ site.baseurl }}/queens/greta/) on top with a view to merging them at some point.

 2019-06-13 Pissed off, but plenty of eggs and brood.
 Didn't see the queen.
 They need more space so I added 2 brood frames.
+Put on a crystallized super to get them to eat the crystals.

 2019-07-06 Found charged queen cells so took the queen and moved her to one side.
 The charged queen cells are on the original site ([Georgia]({{ site.baseurl }}/queens/georgia/)).